-Walking about is a series of performative and participatory walks that travel across Auckland with Te Hau ā Uru – the West Wind.
+About walking was a series of performative and participatory walks that traveled across Auckland with Te Hau ā Uru – the West Wind.

-Walking about is presented by Te Uru Waitakere Contemporary Gallery in partnership with curators Christina Houghton and Melissa Laing.
-It has received support from Auckland Council, Albert-Eden Local Board and Whau Local Board.
+Walking about was presented by Te Uru Waitākere Contemporary Gallery in partnership with curators Christina Houghton and Melissa Laing.
+It received support from Auckland Council, Unitec, Albert-Eden Local Board and Whau Local Board.